damieng/smark/README.md

-# Surelock Holmes
+# Smart Marks

-Surelock Holmes will keep your passwords safe
+Google Chrome Extensions that tries to build bookmarks smartly from your history.